Horror Has a New Home

 Former Aliases: Charlie

-Known Relatives: Parents, wife, kids, grandkids, Walter the Dog.
+Known Relatives: Parents, kids, grandkids, Walter the Dog.

 Place of Birth: Sisters Hospital, St. Joseph, MO